 For dogs who pull on leash, I have long preferred harnesses over choke chains, prong collars, shock collars, and even flat collars and head halters.
 Using a harness for dogs instead of a collar has huge benefits.
 There are many types of dog harnesses out there, and finding the best adult dog or puppy harness might seem like a daunting task.
-This Whole Dog Journal review of harnesses does all of the trial and error work of finding a quality harness for you!
+This Whole Dog Journal review of front clip dog harnesses does all of the trial and error work of finding a the best dog harness for you!

 When the first dedicated front-clip no-pull harness for dogs (the SENSE-ation Harness) arrived on the market over a decade ago, I was an instant fan of a leash-attachment ring on the harness strap that goes across the front of the dog’s chest.
 With a properly fitted harness and gentle pressure on the leash (clipped to a ring on the dog’s chest), even a physically challenged handler could turn a pulling dog’s front end back toward her – and reinforce the dog for slacking the leash in this way – helping the dog learn not to pull.